mph-/lcapy/doc/schematics.rst

 The drawing can be customised using the following options:

-- `style` can be 'american', 'british', or 'european'
-- `preamble` inserts a command at the start of the drawing commands
-- `postamble` inserts a command at the end of the drawing commands
+- `autoground`: enables automatically drawing of implicit ground connections.
+Its argument can specify the type of connection (`ground`, `sground`, `rground`, etc).
+If the argument is `False` this feature is disable.
+If the argument is `True`, this feature is enabled using the the default symbol `sground`.

+- `draw-nodes` enables node drawing.
+The argument can be 'none', 'connections', 'primary', 'all'.

+- `font` specifies the font (e.g., '\\small', '\\sffamily\\tiny').

-- `include` inserts a string at the start of the document (this is useful to switch to different fonts)
+- `include` inserts a string at the start of the document (this is useful to switch to different fonts).

-- `includefile` insert the contents of a file at the start of the document  (this is useful to switch to different fonts)
+- `includefile` inserts the contents of a file at the start of the document (this is useful to switch to different fonts).

-- `font` specify fonts(e.g., '\\small', '\\sffamily\\tiny')
-- `voltage-dir` can be `RP` (for rising potential) or `EF` (for electric field)
-- `draw-nodes` can be 'none', 'connections', 'primary', 'all'
+- `label-ids` controls whether the component names are shown.

-- `label-nodes` can be 'none', 'alpha', 'pins', 'primary', 'all', or a list of comma separated node names in braces
+- `label-nodes` controls whether the node names are shown.
+The argument can be 'none', 'alpha', 'pins', 'primary', 'all', or a list of comma separated node names in braces.

+- `label-values` controls whether the component values are shown.

+- `node-label-anchor`: specifies where the node is relative to the node label (default `south east`).

+- `postamble` inserts a command at the end of the drawing commands.

+- `preamble` inserts a command at the start of the drawing commands.

+- `style` controls the schematic style.
+The argument can be 'american', 'british', or 'european'.

+- `voltage-dir` specifies how voltage sources are annotated.
+The argument  can be `RP` (for rising potential) or `EF` (for electric field).

 The `include` and `includefile` option are only used for creating a stand-alone file.
 They are useful for customising the fonts to match the document they are to be embedded in.